DarioB92/sunbell_rf/README.md

 # RF library for SunBell Curtrains

-I have 4 Sunbell curtrains, and want to integrate they in my domotic system.
+I have 4 Sunbell curtrains, and want to integrate them in my domotic system.
 They works on 433Mhz.
 ![](images/multisample.jpg)
 Logic samples show this kind of encoding, I suppose Manchester.